ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/collapsible_headings/readme.md

     right/down carets are used)
   * The option to make the toggle control into a button (by default it's just a clickable icon)
+* Mathematica-style grouping brackets around each collapsible section on the right of the notebook, clickable to toggle the relevant section (disabled by default)
+* A gray bracketed ellipsis added to the end of each collapsed heading, indicating hidden content (disabled by default)
 * A toolbar button to collapse the nearest heading to the curently selected cell (disabled by default)